I start a lot of my initial client meetings with the following a metaphor.

 Given all of these advanced features a segregated fund contract could be just the answer for investors looking to minimize their exposure to risk and still take advantage of the upside potential of stock based investing.
 So that when you finally arrive at retirement island, your ship is intact and you can relax on the beach for the rest of your days.
 Given the ups and downs of today’s markets, they certainly deserve a closer look.
 Why not give me a call to discuss whether segregated funds are right for you?

 Lauren C. Sheil is a serial entrepreneur who has been in business for over 25 years.
+He has operated a small farm, a recording studio and a music manufacturing plant, has written 3 books on Economics and Ethics and presented his ideas to business owners and leaders from all over the world.
 His latest book “Meekoethics: What Happens When Life Gets Messy and the Rules Aren’t Enough” is available on Amazon.com.

 He can be reached at firstname.lastname@example.org or by calling 613-295-4141.